 Rhian Wheeler is our Careers & Lifelong Learning Leader and her email address is: email@example.com.

-Lesley Millican is the school's Independent Careers Advisor and provides high quality careers advice to our pupils, parents and carers.
-Her contact details are: firstname.lastname@example.org Tel: 0161 2181337.
+Michael Henshall-Watson is the school's Independent Careers Advisor and provides high quality careers advice to our pupils, parents and carers.
+His contact details are: firstname.lastname@example.org.

 The Government's careers strategy aims to make sure that all young people in secondary education get a programme of advice and guidance that is stable, structured and delivered by individuals with the right skills and experience.